ServerlessEdge/mindgraphs/README.md

 # Serverless Edge Mindmaps

-Collection of mindmaps (Not real maps :-)) related to https://www.theserverlessedge.com/.
+Collection of mindgraphs (Not real maps :-)) related to https://www.theserverlessedge.com/.

-Most MindMaps are in [Xmind format](https://www.xmind.net/), which has a free version available.
+Most Mind graphs are in [Xmind format](https://www.xmind.net/), which has a free version available.